Long-Term Finance And BNDES Tapering In Brazil

 Finally, policymakers could help to coordinate private mechanisms for risk mitigation by providing clear and stable regulatory frameworks.
 One interesting mitigation initiative in Brazil comes from the credit guarantee fund (Fundo Garantidor de Creditos, FGC).
 In such arrangement, the banking sector capitalized a fund to guarantee banking clients to recover deposits or credits from a bank up to a certain capital amount in case of official intervention or bankruptcy.
 It has helped banks to fund themselves at lower interest rates in the market, something especially important for small and medium banks.
 Other private guarantee mechanisms could be designed to mitigate risks focusing on long-term finance.

-Unwinding earmarked credit and re-designing BNDES operations to prioritize private-sector mobilization
+Unwinding earmarked credit and re-designing BNDES operations to prioritize private sector mobilization

 The worst economic recession that Brazil has witnessed in the last 100 years took its toll on credit markets, also impacted by a corrective deleveraging (Canuto, 2017a).
 Since end-2015, credit-to-GDP ratio dropped 5.1% age points to 48.6 last March.
-However, the earmarked credit remains at50% of the overall credit outstanding.
+However, the earmarked credit remains at 50% of the overall credit outstanding.
 While earmarked credit costs on average one-fourth of market credit, the fiscal burden of such operations reached 1.5% of GDP or 3.7% of government revenues in 2015 (Pazarbasioglu et al, 2017).
-Those expenses came especially from BNDES' footprint, which reached just over 70% of this modality in 2015, or close to one-third of overall domestic credit outstanding.
+Those expenses came especially from BNDES's footprint, which reached just over 70% of this modality in 2015, or close to one-third of overall domestic credit outstanding.

 Promoting long-term financing is not limited to unwinding and refocusing BNDES operations.
-The other 30% of earmarked credit need to be dealt with to foster development of capital markets.
+The other 30% of earmarked credit needs to be dealt with to foster development of capital markets.
 Although less relevant in the overall economy, these operations are significant for sub-sectors and specific markets.
 If banks must lend in certain sectors by regulation, such as real estate or agriculture, they may countervail the development of new financial instruments, especially if interest rates are lower than those imposed by market conditions.
 In fact, these regulations interfere in the competition among private funding sources, such as the recently created LIG.

 Firm-level data suggest that BNDES did not systematically bail out failing firms, nor did it affect performance or investment over 2002-09.
 On the other hand, between 1995 and 2002, there is some evidence of a positive impact from BNDES engagement on firms facing binding credit constraints (Lazzarini et al, 2011).
 Still, a common finding of these studies is that a lower cost of debt for recipients was the major effect, challenging the argument that the broad BNDES footprint had a major social impact.